yevhenivashchenko/typeAI/ARCHITECTURE.md

 1. **Input**: Data enters via asynchronous API/stream endpoints.
 2. **Preprocessing**: Raw input is vectorized using NumPy and structured via Pandas.
 3. **Inference**: Orchestrator routes data to the selected PyTorch or TensorFlow model backend.
-4. **Output/Telemetry**: Results are returned asynchronously, while pipeline performance is logged and analyzed using structured telemetry data.
+4. **Output/Telemetry**: Results are returned asynchronously, while pipeline performance is logged and analyzed using structured telemetry data./